The Russia Investigations: Maybe The End Is In Sight. Maybe It Isn't

 "Justice Department special counsel Robert Mueller is tightening the net" has become a fashionable take lately.
 And his office has been taking steps toward concluding the cases of three important subjects within the saga:

-Donald Trump's former campaign chairman Paul Manafort shouldn't get the benefit of his plea agreement from earlier this year because he's been lying to investigators, the government says.
+Donald Trump's former campaign chairman Paul Manafort shouldn't get the benefit of his plea agreement from earlier this year because he has been lying to investigators, the government says.

 Trump's former lawyer Michael Cohen is scheduled to be sentenced on Wednesday.
-Prosecutors say that he deserves some consideration for the help he's given but that he nonetheless deserves to spend a few years in federal prison.
+Prosecutors say he deserves some consideration for the help he has given but that he nonetheless deserves to spend a few years in federal prison.

 Former national security adviser Michael Flynn is scheduled to be sentenced on Dec.
 18. Mueller's office said last week that Flynn has been a very good witness and given the government everything it has asked for.
 In light of that — and in spite of the potentially vast legal peril that Flynn might have otherwise faced — prosecutors recommended no prison time.